City of Hancock

 Combining the traditional economy with the emerging high technology economy broadens our appreciation for the unique area that we are in.
 With a strong and authentic downtown and active business recruitment, the City is poised for growth while preserving our quality of life for future generations.

 The City has also fostered and supported arts and culture as a strong and growing component in the makeup of the City.
-Hancock is home to the Community Arts Center and Finlandia University's arts and design program, which has helped to give the City a reputation as one of the leading small arts town in the Upper Midwest.
+Hancock is home to the Community Arts Center.
 Numerous individual art exhibits and shows take place in the City every year highlighting the caliber of local artists and crafts people.

 The City of Hancock as a strong Finnish Heritage.
-From Finlandia University to the saunas scattered throughout may homes, you will find the Finnish Heritage embedded in our community.
+With saunas scattered throughout may homes, you will find the Finnish Heritage embedded in our community.
 With such a strong heritage, it is only natural that we have a sister City in Finland.
 It is our pleasure to have a sister city relationship with Porvoo, Finland.

 Porvoo is the second oldest town in Finland and well over 600 years old.
 Porvoo was given its charter in 1346 by the Swedish King Magnus Eriksson, but even before that the town had developed into a flourishing trading place, protected by a mighty fortress, near the sea, by the river flowing down from Hame.
 The ancient fortress, which gave the town its name (Borga "Fortress by the River"). does not exist anymore, but the deep moats that used to surround it, still remain.
 Porvoo has, however, inherited from former generations the old part of the town with its medieval town plan and also the empire-style part planned by Carl Ludvig Engel in the 1830's.